 Weekly 1-2 page(s) blog entries on questions distributed in advance (usually the discussion questions included in the syllabus).
 Blogs are due on Friday in class, and will serve to prepare for the discussions.
-Five out of eight entries will count toward the overall grade.
+Five out of eight entries will count toward the overall grade; the grade for blogs will also take into account how students participated in the actual in-class discussions.
 The midterm will be a take-home exam which asks for a short creative essay.
 The final exam will ask you to synthesize some of the broader course themes in answers to short essay questions.
 Every student has to make a reasonable, good faith effort to complete all the course assignments in order to pass the course.
 Late papers will be penalized, make-up exams are only possible in the case of documented valid excuses.
-If you are unhappy with a grade you have received for one of the assignment, you must submit a written complaint to me no later than one week after we have returned the assignment.
+If you are unhappy with a grade you have received for one of the assignments, you must submit a written complaint to me no later than one week after we have returned the assignment.
 I will not consider any later complaints.
 The final course grade will be determined as following: blogs 30%, midterm 30%, final exam 40%.
 However, I will not determine the final grade on a purely mathematical basis.
 I will reward, for example, a demonstrated commitment to this course through regular attendance and participation, and I will also take into consideration improvement over the course of the quarter.
 4. Group Learning I will ask you to form groups of approx. five students.
 These groups will work together in class during group exercises.
 They can also function as study groups.
 You should also exchange e-mails with each other.
 If you have questions about the course-related issues, you should first consult with the members of your group before contacting me.
 5. Academic Integrity.